Miki Hayakawa

 Miki Hayakawa (June 7, 1899 – March 6, 1953) was a Japanese-born American modernist painter known for her keen observation, treatment of color, and use of pattern and space in portraiture and landscape.
-She was a leading woman artist within the vibrant multi-ethnic and multicultural art community in the San Francisco Bay Area beginning in 1920 until the early months of World War II when she relocated to Santa Fe, New Mexico to avoid incarceration under Executive Order 9066.
+She was a leading woman artist within the multi-ethnic and multicultural art community of the San Francisco Bay Area, beginning in 1920 until the early months of World War II when she relocated to Santa Fe, New Mexico to avoid incarceration under Executive Order 9066.
 There Hayakawa became part of the art establishment in Santa Fe and continued to grow her career as a painter until her early death in 1953.

 Early life and education

 Miki Hayakawa was born in Nemuro, on the Japanese island of Hokkaido in 1899.
 She was the only child of Man and Chiyo Hayakawa.
 In 1908, she immigrated with her mother to the United States, joining her father who had arrived a year earlier.
 Her family settled in Alameda, California, home to a thriving Japanese community located across the bay from San Francisco.

 In 1917 at the age of 18, Hayakawa married Kiyoshi Okuye, a Japanese farmer from the Central Valley community of Livingston.
 The marriage was probably arranged by her parents in keeping with traditional cultural expectations within the Japanese community.
 Hayakawa defied custom by leaving the marriage and seeking her own path in life.
 She was determined to become an artist.

 With the aid of a scholarship, Hayakawa began her formal study of art at the California School of Arts and Crafts in Berkeley in 1922.
 The next year she enrolled in the California School of Fine Arts, which was known for its progressive atmosphere, intellectual rigor, and diverse student body.
 There she encountered advocates of European and American modernism which influenced the development of her painting style and use of color.